-Homeowner vacancy rates indicate that the Town of Hancock and Waushara County had an adequate share of owner-occupied units for sale in 1990, while the state had a tight housing market.
-Between 1990 and 2000, homeowner vacancy rates fell in the Town and Waushara County, but remained stable at the state level (Appendix B, Tables B-7 and B-8).
+Homeowner vacancy rates indicate that Waushara County had an adequate share of owner-occupied units for sale in 1990, while the state had a tight housing market.
+Between 1990 and 2000, homeowner vacancy rates fell in Waushara County, but remained stable at the state level (Appendix B, Tables B-10, B-11 and B-12).
 Countywide, the homeowner vacancy rate was 1.9 percent in 2000, which indicates that the county had an adequate number of homes on the market to meet demand.
 The homeowner vacancy rate for Wisconsin remained stable at 1.2 percent, which was just below the standard for both years.
-In 2000, the Town had a homeowner vacancy rate of 1.6 percent, which indicates an adequate number of homes for sale.
+Following the 2008 economic downturn, 2010 homeowner and rental vacancy rates indicate that the County and state had an adequate supply of homes for sale as well as rental units to meet demand.
+The homeowner vacancy rate for Waushara County was 3.0 percent, while the homeowner vacancy rate for the state was 2.2 percent.